brotochola/auto-lipsync-speech-synth/README.md

+# Auto Lipsync Speech Synthesis

 https://brotochola.github.io/auto-lipsync-speech-synth

-# Auto Lipsync Speech Synthesis
+IT ONLY WORKS IN FIREFOX, NOT IN CHROME FOR NOW

 ## How It Works